Child & Youth Mental Health

-* for more information see separate records here
+* for more information see separate listings here

 PACT (Program of Assertive Community Treatment)

-Community outreach program of Halton Region, is housed at Joseph Brant serving all Halton residents, see separate record here
+Community outreach program of Halton Region, is housed at Joseph Brant serving all Halton residents, see separate listing here

 PHAST (Prioritizing Health through Acute Stabilization and Treatment)

 Access to mental health and addiction services for individuals 16 and older with mental health and/or addiction concerns who have an urgent need for acute stabilization and intervention

 * multidisciplinary model, which includes the services of a registered nurse, addictions specialists, social workers, a child and youth intensive worker, a peer support worker, an occupational therapist, a transitional age youth social worker, a case manager and clerical support